Architecture Skills You Need for a Successful Career

 - Question everything… And we mean everything.
 “Why is that wall that exact thickness?
 Why that material?
 What’s a wall, anyway?”

 - Sketch.
 Putting pen to paper and drawing down a vague concept will activate your brain to find the spots that need that extra attention.
+You can also go digital.
+Learn how to draw on a tablet with this quick guide.

 Putting your sketches in your portfolio will help you stand out from the crowd.